benderllin/chilipie-linux/README.md

 ## Acknowledgements

-This project is a grateful recipient of [Futurice Chilipie kiok project](https://github.com/futurice/chilipie-kiosk).
+This project is a grateful recipient of [Futurice Chilipie kiosk project](https://github.com/futurice/chilipie-kiosk).
 Thank you. 🙇